karmaresearch/trident/README.md

 should automatically take care of this, but if things go wrong here you have a problem.
 To check SNAP has been correctly compiled, make sure that the file "snap/snap-core/libsnap.a" exists.

-In order to compile, Trident also requires Python3, so the headers should be installed.
-Typically Python3 is installed on every system but if you get errors on python-related files then double-check that this is indeed the case.

 ## License